The Double Refuge ✝︎ Saint Francis: Pascal’s Wager 1

 Voilà notre état véritable.
 C’est ce qui resserre nos connaissances en de certaines bornes que nous ne passons pas; incapables de savoir tout, et d'ignorer tout absolument.
 Nous sommes sur un milieu vaste, toujours incertains et flottants entre l’ignorance et la connaissance; et si nous pensons aller plus avant, notre objet branle, et échappe nos prises; il se dérobe, et fuit d’une fuite éternelle: rien ne le peut arrêter.
 C’est notre condition naturelle et, toutefois, la plus contraire à notre inclination.
 Nous brûlons du désir d'approfondir tout et d'édifier une tour qui s’élève jusqu’à l'infini.
 Mais tout notre édifice craque, et la terre s’ouvre jusqu’aux abîmes.

 Pascal is a poet of the vast obscurities, able to combine religion and skepticism in a way that inspires many people who want to make the leap from a Godless existential perception to an essentialist vision.
-He sees the type of alienation Sartre writes about three centuries later, yet finds in God an antidote: He vanquishes the deep abyss of ignorance and chaos with the infinite effulgence of His truth and order: “this infinite abyss can be filled only with an infinite and immutable object; in other words by God himself.”
+He sees the type of alienation Sartre writes about three centuries later, yet finds in God an antidote: God vanquishes the deep abyss of ignorance and chaos with the infinite effulgence of His truth and order: “this infinite abyss can be filled only with an infinite and immutable object; in other words by God himself.”

 It’s as if Pascal foresees Sartre’s chestnut-tree root (from the section, “mercredi, six heures du soir,” in Nausea, 1938) and puts this existential symbol of alienation and absurdity into the epic story of Christian redemption.
 In Pascal, Sartre’s unnerving black symbol is instead a root that supports and nourishes the Tree of Knowledge, which makes all humans fall into the Abyss of Error, which allows them to rise, through Jesus, to the Heavens.
 Or, his God’s goodness blasts the evil root from the ground and we find ourselves walking in a garden somewhere in the sky, where no snaky root or underground horror unsettles the ground beneath our feet.
 Either way, Pascal’s God deracinates the problem of alienation and of all those other disturbing words that start with A: absurdity, anomy, angst, and above all atheism.